-At the commencement of FRC in the energy sector it could not be expected that there would be sufficient competition to deliver all the benefits of competition to end use customers.
-That is, competition itself could not be relied upon to provide adequate protection to consumers in terms of price and service offerings for an essential service.
-Therefore, jurisdictions sought to provide protection to consumers through regulatory mechanisms, including retail price regulation7, until competition was seen as effective in providing that protection.
+service.
+Therefore, jurisdictions sought to provide protection to consumers through regulatory mechanisms, including retail price regulation, until competition was seen as effective in providing that protection.

 The regulatory mechanisms introduced by jurisdictions generally involved a price control as well as imposing obligations for retailers' interactions with customers (such as information requirements).
 The price controls were intended to ensure that retailers did not take advantage of any residual market power by charging excessive prices to small customers during the transition to effective retail market competition.
 The price controls were intended to act as a cap on prices with competitive pressures allowing customers to receive price offerings below the cap.